Skip to content

 6

-4. Query the element under the third row and second column
+4. Query the element at the third row and second column.

-A nice feature of this is that such an operation has almost no additional memory footprint and can broadcast in any direction infinitely - an open secret to how Portfolio.from_signals manages to broadcast more than 50 arguments without losing any memory or performance 😉
+One nice feature of this approach is that such an operation adds almost no additional memory overhead and can broadcast in any direction, no matter how large the shape gets.
+This is one of the keys to how Portfolio.from_signals can broadcast more than 50 arguments without any loss of memory efficiency or performance 😉